 This course provides an advanced overview of the principles and methods of neuroscience as applied to understanding brain systems and dysfunction.
-Prerequisite: PS235, PS385 or permission of instructor.
-(U/G)(3).
+Prerequisite: C- or better in PS235, PS385 or permission of instructor.
+(U) (3).
 Occasionally.

 PS415, Psychological Testing: An introduction to the theory and problems involved in the measurement of psychological variables leading to critical discussion and analysis of tests of ability and personality.
 Prerequisite: 10 hours or permission of instructor.
 (U/G)(3).
-Occasionally.
+Annually, term varies.

-PS420, History of Psychology: The historical antecedents of psychology leading to discussion of the events and trends of the recent past and their impact on modern psychology.
+PS420CW, History of Psychology: The historical antecedents of psychology leading to discussion of the events and trends of the recent past and their impact on modern psychology.
 Prerequisite: 10 hours or permission of instructor.
 (U/G)(3).
-Occasionally.
+Annually, term varies.

-PS440, Psychology of Personality: An intensive study of the more important theories regarding the nature and determinants of personality.
+PS440W, Psychology of Personality: An intensive study of the more important theories regarding the nature and determinants of personality.
 Prerequisites: 10 hours or permission of instructor.
 (U/G)(3).
 Fall and spring.

-PS441, Abnormal Psychology: Current research relating to description, classification and dynamics of the varieties of deviant behavior including elementary consideration of diagnostic and therapeutic techniques.
-Prerequisite: PS440 or permission of instructor.
+PS441, Abnormal Psychology: Current research relating to description, classification, and dynamics of the varieties of deviant behavior including elementary consideration of diagnostic and therapeutic techniques.
+Prerequisite: 10 hours or permission of instructor.
 (U/G)(3).
-Fall only.
+Fall.

 PS443, Intervention in the Community/ Psychotherapy: An advanced examination and critique of the concepts and methods of psychological intervention in dealing with individuals facing psychological stress.
-Special attention is given to the heritage, assumptions and success in application of psychotherapeutic techniques.
-Prerequisite: PS440 or permission of instructor.
+Special attention is given to the heritage, assumptions, and success in application of psychotherapeutic techniques.
+Prerequisites: 10 hours or permission of instructor.
 (U/G)(3).
 Occasionally.

 PS475, Advanced Seminar in Cognitive Psychology: This is a capstone course for learning and cognition.
 The topics will vary across semesters.
 They may include neural networks and connectionism, comparative cognition, theories of learning, eyewitness testimony, or other specialty areas in learning and cognition.
-Prerequisite: PS385 or permission of instructor.
+Prerequisites: C- or better in PS385 or permission of instructor.
 (U/G)(3).
 Occasionally.

-PS476, Advanced Seminar in Biopsychology:

-Continued exploration within an area of biological psychology.
+PS476, Advanced Seminar in Biopsychology: Continued exploration within an area of biological psychology.
 The topic of each advanced seminar will be announced in the class schedule.
-Prerequisite: PS235 or permission of instructor.
+Prerequisites: C- or better in PS235 or permission of instructor.
 (U/G)(3).
 Occasionally.

 PS477, Advanced Seminar in Social Psychology: A focused and in-depth examination of a specialized topic in the field of social psychology.
-Examples of such topics include: small group processes, self-perception and disclosure, attribution, interpersonal attraction, altruistic behavior, social influence, attitude formation and change, and leadership.
-Prerequisite: PS350 or permission of instructor.
+Examples of such topics include: Small group processes, self-perception and disclosure, attribution, interpersonal attraction, altruistic behavior, social influence, attitude formation and change, and leadership.
+Prerequisite: C- or better in PS350 or permission of instructor.
 (U/G)(3).
 Occasionally.

 PS478, Advanced Seminar in Developmental Psychology: Continued coverage of an area within developmental psychology.
 The topic of each advanced seminar will be announced in the class schedule and will consist of an in-depth exploration of research and theory.

-Prerequisites: PS210, PS211 and PS320 or permission of instructor.
+Prerequisite: C- or better in PS210, PS211, PS320, or permission of instructor.
 (U/G)(3).
 Occasionally.

-PS479, Advanced Seminar in Applied

-Psychology: Continued coverage of an area within applied psychology.
+PS479, Advanced Seminar in Applied Psychology: Continued coverage of an area within applied psychology.
 The topic of each advanced seminar will be announced in the class schedule and will consist of an in-depth exploration of research and theory.
 Prerequisite: 10 hours or permission of instructor.
 (U/G)(3).
 Occasionally.

 PS496, Independent Study: This course provides the student with academic credit for the completion of projects not usually included in an academic program.
-Prerequisites: 10 hours and permission of instructor.
-(U/G) (1-6).
-Occasionally.
+Prerequisite: 10 hours and permission of instructor.
+(U/G)(1-6).
+Fall, spring, and summer.

 PS499, Honors Thesis: (U)(3).
-Spring only.